redhat-openstack/infrared/docs/source/plugins_guide.rst

 Now you need to add two main files of every Infrared plugin:
     * ``plugin.spec``: describes the user interface of the plugin (CLI)
-    * ``main.yml``: the default entry point anbile playbook which will be run by the Infrared
+    * ``main.yml``: the default entry point Ansible playbook which will be run by the Infrared

 Create plugin.spec